-- Taste for seasoning, and add more stock (or water) if you would like a thinner soup.
-(I tend to like to start out with a very thick soup, then add more stock or water depending on what texture and flavor soup I prefer for that batch.)
+- Add ginger slices then simmer for 15 minutes – taste soup for desired thickness/thinness (adding more stock if necessary), and seasoning.
+I tend to like to start out with a very thick soup, then add more stock or water depending on what texture and flavor soup I prefer for that batch.

 - Serve with urfa biber chile flakes, my husband likes it with goat cheese crumbled on top as well.
 Sometimes I’ll top mine with the roasted seeds of the squash for added texture and flavor.

-Makes about 8-12 servings, depending on your portion size, squash size, etc.
+Makes about 8-12 servings, depending on your portion size.

 Kabocha squash is also called Japanese Pumpkin, it is warming and sweet.
-It is known to dispel Dampness (that heavy/boggy feeling many of us know well post-holidays), tonify Qi and nourishes the Spleen and Stomach and regulates digestion and elimination.
+It is known to dispel Dampness (a heavy/boggy feeling), tonify Qi and nourishes the Spleen and Stomach and regulates digestion and elimination.

 Broth (Bone) is one of the best foods to help deeply nourish the body.
-It is high in protein, nutrients and minerals, nourishes Blood, tonifies Qi and Essence, tonifies Wei Qi (aka immune system), warms the Yang, and benefits the Kidneys, Spleen, Lungs and Liver.
+It is high in nutrition (protein, minerals), nourishes Blood, tonifies Qi and Essence, Wei Qi (aka immune system), warms the Yang, and benefits the Kidneys, Spleen, Lungs and Liver.